Back to top anchor

 “By 2032 Auckland's city centre will be highly regarded internationally as a centre for business and learning, innovation, entertainment, culture and urban living - all with a distinctly 'Auckland' flavour.” - Auckland City Centre Masterplan

-Auckland’s goals for change and growth in the city centre are set out by council's City Centre Masterplan and Waterfront Plan.
+Auckland’s goals for change and growth in the city centre are set out by council's City Centre Master Plan (CCMP)

-The plans recognise that investing in the city centre, and making it a place where businesses are supported to succeed, is an investment in the region’s future prosperity.
+The CCMP recognise that investing in the city centre, and making it a place where businesses are supported to succeed is an investment in the region’s future prosperity.
 City businesses and residents play a significant role in funding public developments in the area through the City Centre Targeted Rate.

 • People sitting in the sun on the terracing in Freyberg Place in Auckland's city centre, with the statue of General Freyberg and the Ellen Melville Centre visible.
 Image: Sacha Stejko